 Usually, this is four years from the date the return was due or filed (with extensions), or the date the tax was paid, whichever is later.
 You should keep some records longer.
-For example, keep property records (including those on your home) as long as they are needed to figure the basis of the original or replacement property.
+For example, keep property

 Filing as an Injured Spouse on Your Federal Form 1040?